 Brittany Janowski, M.Ed., CCC-SLP is a speech-language pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed in the State of Georgia.
 As a UWG alum, she began her employment at UWG in 2015 as a clinical supervisor and transitioned to a full-time position in 2016.
-She has experience across the lifespan, including, working in hospitals, skilled nursing facilities, outpatient clinics, inpatient rehabilitation, and long term acute care.
-She has served as the clinical supervisor for UWG's grant-funded Early Intervention Speech Clinic in Waco, GA and is currently working to establish a Communication Disorders Lab at UWG's Newnan campus to serve local adult and geriatric populations.
-She is passionate about providing quality services to under served populations across the lifespan and is currently working towards a clinical doctorate at Valdosta State University.
-Her research interests include the Scholarship of Teaching and Learning in Communication Sciences and Disorders, aphasia, and the impact of caregiver education on the quality of life of patients with dementia and Parkinson's.
+She has experience across the lifespan, including in hospitals, skilled nursing facilities, outpatient clinics, inpatient rehabilitation, long term acute care, and early intervention.
+She also has experience in administration as a rehabilitation director for an interdisciplinary team of speech-language pathologists, physical therapists, and occupational therapists.